freenode/web-7.0/content/kb/connect/chat.md

 certificate from
 [LetsEncrypt](https://letsencrypt.org/certificates/).

-Client SSL certificates are also supported, and may be used for identification to services.
+Client TLS certificates are also supported, and may be used for identification to services.
 See [this kb article](kb/using/certfp).
 If you have connected with a client certificate, _has client certificate fingerprint f1ecf46714198533cda14cccc76e5d7114be4195_ (showing your certificate's SHA1